Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Cross-dataset 3D Visual Grounding

 \subsection{Task Definition}

-We first provide an overview of the Cross3DVG task.
-We formalize Cross3DVG as follows: the model is given an input of the 3D scene and its description.
-The model aims to detect the 3D object that semantically matches the given description.
-In this work, we specifically focus on the zero-shot setting across different 3D visual grounding datasets to investigate the model's ability to generalize and adapt to novel target datasets, simulating real-world scenarios (e.g., robotics and augmented reality) where the model encounters new 3D scenes captured by different 3D scanning systems.
-In the zero-shot setting, we apply a pre-trained model learned on the source dataset to a target dataset without using any training data for the target.
+We first provide an overview of the Cross3DVG task: given an input of the 3D scene and its description, the model is designed to detect the 3D object which semantically matches the description.
+For this work, we specifically assess the zero-shot setting across different 3D visual grounding datasets to elucidate the model's ability to generalize and adapt to novel target datasets, simulating real-world scenarios (e.g., robotics and augmented reality) in which the model encounters new 3D scenes captured by different 3D scanning systems.
+For the zero-shot setting, using no training data for the target, we apply a pre-trained model learned on the source dataset to a target dataset.